-Maybe you've heard about managed print services, and you’re not sure whether it's a service your business would benefit from.
-After all, how complex can printers and copiers be?
-But instead of asking how hard understanding print equipment is, ask yourself the following questions and uncover the value a managed print services program can provide to your business.
+So, you've heard about managed print services, but you’re not sure whether it's a service your business would benefit from... sound about right?
+After all, how complex can it be to take care of a few printers and copiers?
+How about this, instead of asking how hard caring for print equipment is, ask yourself the following questions and uncover the value a managed print services program can provide to your business.

 #1: Do you have printing technology in your office?

-Whether you have 3 devices in your local small-town office or hundreds of printers in 10 offices scattered across the Midwest, managed print services is right for you.
+Whether you have three devices in your local small-town office or hundreds of printers in ten offices scattered throughout the Midwest, managed print services can help you.
 The benefits of print management can apply to any business, regardless of size and print equipment quantity.

 #2: Do you have a print strategy?

 Most organizations do not take the time to define a print strategy.
-It is time-consuming and falls low on the priority list.
-The costs associated with printing can add up to between 1-10% of an organization’s total revenue.
+It is time-consuming and typically falls low on the priority list.
+Still, the costs associated with printing can add up to between 1-10% of an organization’s total revenue.
 Putting a print strategy in place that effectively monitors and manages your fleet of equipment can provide your organization with cost savings of up to 30%.

-An MPS provider can take the burden off of your IT staff’s shoulders so they can stay focused on more important priorities.
-Plus, it never hurts to get a second opinion to make sure you aren’t missing out on any cost-saving opportunities.
+MPS benefits take shape in many different ways.
+For instance, your managed print provider can take a burden off of your IT staff’s shoulders so they can stay focused on initiatives that are more closely tied to your organization's strategic initiatives.
+Plus, it never hurts to have print experts to help ensure you aren’t missing out on any cost-saving opportunities.

 #3: Do you know how much your print costs are?